 Findings

-Violations of the Regulations of Connecticut State Agencies and/or General Statutes were identified related to failure to ensure comprehensive safety measures for a client who eloped, and failure to provide oversight, education, and comprehensive investigation of narcotic discrepancies by Assisted Living Services Agency nurses and supervisors.
+Violations of Connecticut State Agencies regulations were identified related to failure to ensure comprehensive safety measures to prevent elopement of a client, and failure to provide oversight, education, and comprehensive investigation of narcotic discrepancies by Assisted Living Services Agency nurses and supervisors.

 Deficiencies (2)